Polish citizenship through Jewish ancestry

 Fortunately, Chava’s attorney managed to gather a number of documents with our help – the help of Your Roots in Poland.
 So all turned out well in the end.
 Chava says that she’s like a phoenix – that she was reborn as a result of getting her Certificate of confirmation of Polish Citizenship.
 She’s proud that she survived all those hardships and is proud to be Polish and Israeli at the same time.❞

-Do you find yourself getting too emotionally involved in some of the cases you handle or do you try to treat cooperation as a purely “transactional” matter?
+Do you find yourself getting emotionally involved in some of the cases you handle or do you try to treat cooperation with clients as a purely “transactional” matter?

 Well, a big advantage of cases such as the one with Chava is that we participate in our clients’ personal histories.
 We do become very involved in such stories on an emotional level.